Matu-sunuwawa/Django_Hetzner_deployment/README.md

 ```
 gunicorn --bind 0.0.0.0:8000 project_name.wsgi
 ```
-<p>Go back to http://server_domain_or_IP:8000 you should see the application running but without static assets such as CSS and images.</p>
+<p>🎉Go back to http://server_domain_or_IP:8000 you should see the application running but without static assets such as CSS and images.</p>
 <p>Once you finishing testing the app press ctrl + c to stop the process and deactivate the virtual environment.</p>

 ```